Energy Efficiency Grant and Exelon/PHI Merger

 "Transforming Our Communities, One Kilowatt at a Time"

-On May 15, 2015, Maryland Public Service Commission (MD PSC) approved the Exelon/PHI merger and upon closure of the merger on March 23, 2016, Prince George's County residents and businesses began receiving millions of dollars in benefits such as rate credits, low income bill assistance, and enhance reliability.
+On May 15, 2015, Maryland Public Service Commission (MD PSC) approved the Exelon/Pepco Holdings (PH)I merger and upon closure of the merger on March 23, 2016, Prince George's County residents and businesses began receiving millions of dollars in benefits such as rate credits, low income bill assistance, and enhance reliability.
 The programs listed below are also funded by the Exelon/PHI merger.

 SEWDP will play a critical role in establishing and advanced energy industry in the County building employment capacity in the energy sector.
 It unites the business community with training institutions, community-based organizations, and the local workforce development board to provide work-based learning and occupational skills training to prepare eligible Prince George's County residents, within the Pepco service territory, for employment in the sustainable energy sector.
-To learn more, visit
+For examples of sustainable energy jobs or careers include but are not limited to: energy auditors, solar photovoltaic or solar water heater installers, wind energy technicians, and weatherization technicians.
+To learn more, visit .